How will I know when my Tribunal hearing is?

 In all cases, you will receive a written notice advising of the Tribunal's decision.

 If you would like to know the reasons for the Tribunal's decision, you can request a written statement of reasons.
-Details of how to request reasons are on the back of the written notice of decision or you can contact the Tribunal for further information.
+Details of how to request reasons are on the back of the written notice of decision or you can click here for for further information.

 You may also wish to the appeal the Tribunal's decision to the Mental Health Court.
-Further information regarding appeals can be obtained by contacting the Mental Health Court Registry.
+Further information regarding appeals can be obtained by contacting the Mental Health Court Registry or by clicking here.

 Where can I get more information?